marcosousapoza/PyAdaBoost/README.md

 # AdaPy

-AdaBoostKit is a Python package providing an efficient and user-friendly implementation of the AdaBoost algorithm, designed for both educational purposes and practical applications in machine learning.
+AdaPy is a Python package providing an efficient and user-friendly implementation of the AdaBoost algorithm, designed for both educational purposes and practical applications in machine learning.

 ## Features
 - Implementation of the AdaBoost algorithm with a focus on clarity and efficiency.